State of the nations a month before World Cup kick off

 On the home front winger Maxi Rodriguez, set to go to his third finals, came back from a month-long knee injury absence to score the fourth goal for Newell’s Old Boys in Saturday’s 4-2 home win over All Boys with a trademark low volley.

-In Sabella's favour as he seeks to gel his tired troops, is Argentina's straightforward-looking group as Nigeria, Iran and tournament debutants Bosnia look unlikely to cause them too many early problems.
+In Sabella's favor as he seeks to gel his tired troops, is Argentina's straightforward-looking group as Nigeria, Iran and tournament debutants Bosnia look unlikely to cause them too many early problems.

 =====